istratievladut/HyperAPI/hyper_api/index.rst

 * Retrieve a Ruleset: get
 * Retrieve rules on the Ruleset: get_rules
 * Minmize the Ruleset : minimize
-* Create a Model from the Ruleset: predict_from_ruleset
+* Create a Model from the Ruleset: predict
 * Delete a ruleset::

 	# Create Ruleset